MarkThackham/MarkThackham.github.io/Portfolio/machine-learning/machine-learning-seoul-bike-hire.md

   </figure>
 </div>

-The plot below shows the hourly rental counts across the entire year, with clear seasonal.
+The plot below shows the hourly rental counts across the entire year, with clear seasonality.
 There are in warmer months, especially summer, when rentals peak.
 January to March have the lowest rentals.

 <div style="display: flex; justify-content: center; align-items: flex-start;">
   <figure style="text-align: center; margin: 0;">